 In the past, different rates were available for different renewable energy technologies and different sized systems.
-This has been streamlined to one rate for new applicants, b The current feed-in tariff is set at a minimum of five cents per kilowatt hour.
+This has been streamlined to one rate for new applicants, the current feed-in tariff.

 Previous feed-in tariff rates for electricity fed back into the grid are no longer available to new applicants.
 The closed feed-in tariff schemes remain available to existing customers who maintain their eligibility until the relevant scheme closure date.
 A table containing details of closed feed-in tariff schemes is provided below.